-Chief Officers have the ability to influence the council.
-During 2012-13 there were no material related party transactions between the Council and Chief Officers.
+Senior Officers have the ability to influence the council.
+During 2013-14 there was one related party transaction between the Council and Solent Education Business Partnership to the value of £4,000.
+The Council Senior Officer is a director of the Partnership.